rhysd/actionlint/README.md

 > The shortest interval you can run scheduled workflows is once every 5 minutes.

-When the job is run more frequently than once per every 5 minutes, actionlint reports it as an error.
+When the job is run more frequently than once every 5 minutes, actionlint reports it as an error.

 <a name="check-runner-labels"></a>
 ## Runner labels